Updated on June 4, 2021

 3. Laparoscopic Anti-Reflux Surgery

-Surgery may be required if the above treatment options do not bring relief to your symptoms or you do not wish to remain on long term medication.
-The surgery fixes any hiatus hernia as well as strengthening the lower esophageal stomach sphincter.
+Surgery may be required if the above treatment options do NOT bring relief to your symptoms or surgery is required to fix a hiatus hernia or to strengthen the lower esophageal stomach sphincter or help you to lose weight;

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.